Sport in Pakistan: Field hockey

 The Pakistan Hockey Federation (PHF) is the national governing body of field hockey in Pakistan.
 The Pakistan Hockey Federation Women Wing (PHFWW) is the official organization of women's field hockey in Pakistan.

 The Pakistan national field hockey team has won 3 gold medals at the Olympic Games, and lifted the Hockey World Cup 4 times, being the country with most World Cups till the present.
 It has also won the most Asian gold medals and is the only Asian team to have won the prestigious Champions Trophy with 3 titles.
 It used to be consistently ranked among the top teams in the world.
 However, lately, there has been a decline in results, with the national team failing to qualify for both the 2016 and 2020 Olympics.
 The hockey team also failed to qualify for the 2023 World Cup.
 Also, because of the PHF's poor economy, there were two years without any international matches between 2019 and 2021.
 PHF secretary lamented over lack of funding could even ban Pakistan hockey team.
 As of December 2022 the team is ranked 16th in the world.
-Notable players include World-Record holder Waseem Ahmad, Mohammed Saqlain, and Sohail Abbas.
+Notable players include World-Record holder Waseem Ahmed, Mohammed Saqlain, and Sohail Abbas.

-In May 2024, Pakistan qualified for the final of the 30th Sultan Azlan Shah Hockey 30th Sultan Azlan Shah Hockey Cup 2024 trophy 2024 trophy in Ipoh, Malaysia.
+Beyond its Olympic, World Cup, Champions Trophy and Asian Games success, Pakistan has achieved notable titles including three Men's Hockey Asia Cup, multiple Sultan Azlan Shah Cup victories, and three Men's Asian Champions Trophy titles.
+The team has also won gold medals at the South Asian Games, earned podium finishes at the Commonwealth Games and Afro-Asian Games, and finished runners-up at the 2024–25 Men's FIH Hockey Nations Cup.
+Pakistan will make its debut in the 2025–26 Men's FIH Pro League, signaling a return to elite international competition.

 The National Hockey Championship is the main domestic field hockey competition of Pakistan since 1948.